idank/holykeebs-docs/guides/keyboard/index.md

 If you're not sure the soldering job you did went well, it is recommended to first flash a firmware and verify all keys are working, before completing this step.
 :::

 Use the hardware that came with the kit to secure any covers and cases.
-If you find two length of screws in your kit then the longer ones will go on the side with the acrylic, which is thicker than the PCB FR4.
+If you find two length of screws in your kit then the longer ones will go on the side with the acrylic/printed case, which is thicker than the PCB FR4.

 ## Finishing Steps